Can I Change My Child's Name after Divorce?

 If you have Parental Responsibility, you have an input regarding the major decisions relating to your child’s life, such as where they go to school, whether they can be taken abroad, how they should be disciplined and what their legal name should be.
 So potentially, an ex-spouse may not allow you to change your child’s name after you get a divorce.

-For initial advice please contact our Family Law and Divorce Solicitors.
+For initial advice please contact our Divorce Solicitors.

 Changing a Child's Name without the Other Parent's Consent